lukehutch/PipelinedOutputStream/README.md

 * Data compression
 * Writing data to disk

-For example, the following allows you to create one new thread for gzipping data produced by `produceAndWriteBuffer` (with a 64MB buffer inserted between data production and the `GZipOutputStream`), and another new thread for writing the gzipped data to disk (with a 32MB buffer inserted between the `GZIPOutputStream` and the `FileOutputStream`).
+For example, the following allows you to create one new thread for gzipping data produced by `produceAndWriteBuffer` (with a 64MB buffer inserted between data production and the `GZIPOutputStream`), and another new thread for writing the gzipped data to disk (with a 32MB buffer inserted between the `GZIPOutputStream` and the `FileOutputStream`).
 This creates a chain of three threads, with producer-consumer relationships between the first and second thread, and between the second and third thread:

 ```java
 try (OutputStream os =